Lash Business Start-Up Guide: Everything You Need to Launch Successfully

 Establish accounts with reputable suppliers like Lash Affair: - Wholesale pricing: You'll get better pricing on volume purchases - Consistent quality: Professional suppliers maintain strict quality standards - Ongoing support: Many suppliers offer technical support and training - Product reliability: Use products that other professional artists trust

-Avoid budget suppliers that sell questionable adhesives or lashes—the cost savings don’t offset the client problems and reputation damage.
+Avoid budget suppliers that sell questionable adhesives or lashes, the cost savings don't offset the client problems and reputation damage.

 Step 7: Determine Your Pricing Strategy

-Pricing is one of the most important business decisions you’ll make.
+Pricing is one of the most important business decisions you'll make.
 It affects your profitability, client expectations, and market positioning.
+For a deeper breakdown, see our guide on how to set pricing as a beginner lash artist.

 Factors That Affect Pricing